code-dispenser/Flow/ReadMe.md

 * ***OnFailure:*** Executes only on failure, passes the current failure to an action, and returns the current flow or executes a flow-returning function.

+* ***OnFailureTry:*** A variant of OnFailure that is wrapped in a try-catch block; you supply the exception handler to use in the catch block.

 * ***ReturnAs:*** A wrapper around Map to make things easier to read in circumstances where you are changing the type of value in the flow.

 * ***Finally:*** Returns the value from the flow via two functions: one for failure and the other for success.
 This is essentially a wrapper around Match.